MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 ```

 ### DisableNetbiosBroadcasts
+> [!IMPORTANT]
+doplnit "false"

 Indicates whether the NetBIOS protocol should be switched to P-node (point-to-point) mode.
+If `true` NetBIOS node type is set to P-node.
+If `false` NetBIOS node type is set to ???
+If `null` NetBIOS node type is not managed through GPO.

 ```yaml
 Type: Boolean